-If the system is too far gone it's possibly not worth repairing, but in most cases the systems can be tightened up quickly.
-A typical system can be repaired & sealed up quickly - depending on size and severity - potentially saving a hundred dollars or more a month, extending the life of the air conditioner, and improving homeowner comfort.
-This gives duct leakage testing, and its associated repairs, the highest return on investment of any energy efficiency upgrade, dramatically outperforming added attic insulation and windows.
-This increased efficiency, the decreased demand on public utilities, and savings that disproportionately benefit lower income earners, have bolstered bipartisan support for mandated testing and improved building standards.
-Duct Leakage Tests, and Home Performance Testing in general, are the new "home inspection" and are here to stay and will probably be federally mandated before long.
+While a system that is too far gone may not be worth repairing, in most cases, systems can be tightened up quickly.
+A typical system can be repaired and sealed up quickly, potentially saving a hundred dollars or more per month, extending the life of the air conditioner, and improving homeowner comfort.
+Duct leakage testing and its associated repairs offer the highest return on investment of any energy efficiency upgrade, significantly outperforming added attic insulation and windows.
+This increased efficiency, decreased demand on public utilities, and savings that disproportionately benefit lower-income earners have led to bipartisan support for mandated testing and improved building standards.

 Duct Blasters or DucTesters - used for pressure testing the duct systems to check for leakage.
 Current standards dictate that the duct system should leak less than 5%.
 Some figures pegged the national average over 25% - a 20% reduction would make for SIGNIFICANT savings.